-Covered hospital services through Empire BlueCross BlueShield are listed in the "Your PPO Benefits at a Glance" section.
+Covered services are listed in the "Your PPO Benefits at a Glance" section.
 Following are additional covered services and limitations for both inpatient and outpatient (same-day) care:

-- Diagnostic X-rays and lab tests, and other diagnostic tests such as EKG's, EEG's or endoscopies; - Oxygen and other inhalation therapeutic services and supplies and anesthesia (including equipment for administration); - Anesthesiologist, including one consultation before surgery and services during and after surgery; - Blood and blood derivatives for emergency care, same-day surgery or Medically Necessary conditions, such as treatment for hemophilia; and - MRIs/MRAs when pre-approved by Empire's Medical Management Program.
+- Diagnostic X-rays and lab tests, and other diagnostic tests such as EKGs, EEGs or endoscopies; - Oxygen and other inhalation therapeutic services and supplies and anesthesia (including equipment for administration); - Anesthesiologist, including one consultation before surgery and services during and after surgery; - Blood and blood derivatives for emergency care, same-day surgery, or Medically Necessary conditions, such as treatment for hemophilia; and - MRIs/MRAs when pre-approved by Empire's Medical Management Program.